 Satan is a sinner from the beginning.
 The Son of God appeared for this reason: To destroy the works of Satan.
 1 John 3:8

 There is no “becoming”, no “evolving” referenced here; no metamorphosis from one entity into another.
 Satan was always Satan, and still is Satan.
-He is not a man whose corpse rotted, and he most certainly is not the Bright Morning Star; that title is reserved solely for the Living God, our Lord Jesus Christ!
+He is not a man whose corpse rotted, and he most certainly is not the Bright Morning Star; that title is reserved solely for the Living God, our LORD Jesus Christ!

 NOTE: There are many who claim to be Christian out there who have been thoroughly indoctrinated in the mythology, not the TRUTH regarding God and the Devil.
 Believing that an impotent, not sovereign God created an angel named lucifer who evolved himself into God’s own rival, changed his name and led an insurrection, a series of events that God not only didn’t anticipate but was powerless to stop, these poor souls panic in fear when they hear a Catholic representative (who still insists on making use of the Latin language) speak the word lucifer as they read from or quote Latin writings.
 Be it ignorance or superstition/false teaching, they are convinced that the Catholics are equating the Devil with Jesus.
 I shake my head in sorrowful compassion.
 While it was definitely introduced somewhere, to my knowledge, it wasn’t the Catholics who inserted the mythology of lucifer being the Devil into an English translation of the Scriptures.

-If you are a servant of the Lord Jesus, you have no authority to use the Latin word lucifer when referring to the Devil.
-A servant is not greater than his master, and our Lord Jesus never used the word.
+If you are a servant of the LORD Jesus, you have no authority to use the Latin word lucifer when referring to the Devil.
+A servant is not greater than his master, and our LORD Jesus never used the word.
 He called him the Tempter, Satan, the Adversary, the Accuser of the brethren, the ancient Serpent, the Dragon, etc. (none of which are names, either, by the way).
 Stop making things up!

 While far from an exhaustive treatise on the subject, I trust enough has been presented here to cause the believer to recognize that the Scriptures do not teach or even infer that the Latin word lucifer is or ever was a name for Satan.
-Those who do tech this nonsense are obviously getting authority to do so from somewhere other than the Word of God, our Lord Jesus and God Himself.
+Those who do teach this nonsense are obviously getting authority to do so from somewhere other than the Word of God, our LORD Jesus and God Himself.

 At the very least, the reader must acknowledge that the Latin language was not yet in use in the Earth when God spoke to the prophet Isaiah, let alone thousands of years earlier (according to the story) when some archangel with a Latin name changed himself into the Devil, and then abandoned his old Latin name, only to revive it from time to time because it would add a sense of ominous mystery to novels, movie scripts and religious discussions!